rotheconrad/00_in-situ_GeneCoverage/README.md

     shuf {outfile_name}.blast > {outfile_name}.shuf.blast
     ```

-4. Filter results for best hits
+4. Filter results for best hits.

     *Magic Blast will report multiple results per metagenomic read.
 For this analysis we only want to count each read once.
 Magic Blast will also report short sequence alignments of high identity.
 If a sequence alignment is 20 base pairs but the read is 150 base pairs this is considered to be a wrong match so we remove it.
 The -pml flag uses a ratio of alignment length / read length to identify results of this type.
 A value of 0.7, 0.8 or 0.9 is recommended.*